 Other cultural attractions include the impressive-looking Buddha Tooth Relic Temple & Museum facing South Bridge Road which was constructed in 2005 to house a relic of Buddha found in 1980 in Myanmar.

 For food, there is a great selection of restaurants along Smith Street (also called Chinatown Food Street) which has a giant canopy over it so you can sit outside even if it's raining.

 For cheaper eats, we recommend sniffing out Maxwell Food Centre at the junction of Maxwell and Neil roads.
 It's a big hawker-style food court where the rice porridge is well worth a try.

 MRT: Outram Park or Chinatown

-As with Chinatown, Little India of today is a shadow of its form self.
-However, you’ll still find traditional trades and vendors sitting alongside a swathe of new business and restaurants in this area.
+As with Chinatown, Little India of today is a shadow of its former self.
+However, you'll still find traditional trades and vendors sitting alongside a swathe of new businesses and restaurants in this area.

 The busy Serangoon Road intersects the area which extends one block west and 2 blocks east of it but it's a small enough area to be covered on foot.
 This is good as the main activity here is simply to wander the streets and take in the sights and smells which are certainly different from the rest of Singapore.

 If you fancy a spot of shopping then beyond the numerous roadside stores and stalls head into the Tekka Market or the Mustafa Center where you can grab a bargain in the warren of stalls.